Kolbenturnier

 The Kolbenturnier (or mace tournament) was a type of tournament in the fifteenth century in which competitors would try to batter each other and knock crests off of the helmets of their opponents.
-They were fought between small groups in limited fenced-in areas using only Kolbens, or maces.
+They were fought between small groups in limited fenced-in areas using only Kolben, or maces.

 Gear

 The Kolben was a type of polygonally-cut mace made of hard wood, about 80 centimeters in length.
 They swelled along the shaft to end in an obtuse point, and had a rounded iron pommel as well as a short grip.

 The helmets used, known as Kolbenturnierhelms, were huge, rounded forms of the bascinet, attached to the cuirass in both the back and front.
 The face was covered in metal bars, and the interior was heavily padded to avoid blunt-force injury.
 The helmet bars formed an iron framework covered in canvas and gesso impressed with floral and heraldic designs.

 The crests used were fancifully designed, and were made of light and fragile materials.
 They were fixed in position on the helmets using an iron bar or brooch.